Voxelghiest/USPTO-Dark-Reader-Fixes/README.md

 5. Click "Apply" at the bottom of the screen, and then reload the webpage if you have it open already.
 The fixes should now be applied!
 UwU

 To update an existing fix, follow the same procedure, except in step 3 the search should come up with the fix you already have installed.
 Once you click on the correct url, overwrite the entire contents of the fix in the devtools window with the content of the updated text file.

+## Known Issues

+### PE2E-Search
+- PE2E-Search is one of the few tools that allows for color customization.
+In the user preferences, the background, text, and hyperlink colors for a number of gadgets can be modified.
+Unfortunately, Dark Reader inverts these custom colors and ruins them.
+Due to limitations of the Dark Reader fixes, this can only be repaired in the Search Results, Document Viewer, Notes Viewer, and Tagged Documents gadgets.
+For the Search History, Collections, and Hit Terms gadgets, I have instead chosen to overwrite the incorrectly inverted colors with a default dark gray background and white text.
+Unless PE2E-Search changes how these colors work in the future, it is unlikely that this will ever be resolved.